RetroStack/TRS-80-Model-I-Power-Supply/README.md

 This project is a reimplementation of the TRS-80 Model 1 Power Supply that replicates the DC and AC voltages needed to run the original system.
 This revision is based on the original design and uses some of the findings from [www.shockrisk.com](https://www.shockrisk.com/index.php/2023/10/14/trs-80-model-1-power-supply/).
 The entire project is available under the MIT license.

+**NOTE**: There is currently another power supply being developed by Matt Boytim that appears to be smaller and cheaper.
+I will add a link here as soon as this is publicly available.
+Consider waiting for that design.

+**WARNING**: Since this project works with high voltages, please only do this if you know what you are doing.
+Working on high voltages can kill you!
+Additionally, doing things incorrectly could burn down your house.

 ![E1 Replica](/Latest/TRS80_Model_I_Power_Supply_Photo.png)

 ## Project Details